thestrugglingblack/the-docker-playbook/README.md

 │   ├── Dockerfile
 │   ├── model.py
 │   └── requirements.txt
-├── scripts
-│   └── ecr-login.sh
-└── terraform
+├── terraform
-    └── lambda
+│   └── lambda
-        ├── ecr.tf
+│       ├── ecr.tf
-        ├── iam_ecr.tf
+│       ├── iam_ecr.tf
-        ├── iam_lambda.tf
+│       ├── iam_lambda.tf
-        ├── lambda.tf
+│       ├── lambda.tf
-        ├── providers.tf
+│       ├── providers.tf
+│       ├── sns.tf
+│       └── s3.tf
+└── utils
+    ├── aws-user-managed-policy.json
-        ├── s3.tf
+    ├── ecr-login.sh
-        └── sns.tf
+    └── tracking-trigger-file.csv
 ```
 ## 💾 Data
-The model that we are going to work with uses the dataset from the NFL Big Data Bowl 2025.
+The data that we are going to work with uses the dataset from the NFL Big Data Bowl 2025.
 The data is about 8GB large but the files that wee will only need are `tracking*.csv`.
 You can download the zipped version from [here](https://www.kaggle.com/competitions/nfl-big-data-bowl-2025/data).

 ##  🏃 Preliminary Steps
 In these steps you will have your AWS account prepared.